jonychoi/Computer-Vision-Paper-Reviews/README.md

 The goal of the repository is providing an end to end study scripts of most read and important papers.

-The prefered readers are not limited for researchers, but also for students and engieeners from rookies to the professions in computer vision fields .
+The prefered readers are not limited for researchers, but also for students and engieeners from beginner to the professions in computer vision fields .

 To provide the perfect and rich understanding, each paper contains following three main contents.

 ### **Key Summary**

-> Providing key summaries and terminologies of the paper so that even rookies can study as perfectly and easily as possible.
+> Providing key summaries and terminologies of the paper so that even beginner can study easily and perfectly.

 ### **Code Practice**